xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 attributes as references to referred-to identifier attribute.
 MC-Java is such an architecture.
-6.1.4.2 An assertion is made that a referential attribute of a simple formalizer not particpating in a link has an appropriate not-participating value.
+6.1.4.2 An assertion is made that a referential attribute of a simple formalizer or associator not particpating in a link has an appropriate not-participating value.
+Note, that for complexity purposes only one of the referential attributes that is of type `unique_id` is interrogated.

-4.1 (placeholder to match SRS)
-4.2 The metamodel instance population of the application model shall be interrogated for the presence of all required association links.
-4.3 The values of referential attributes of related metamodel instances shall be asserted to match the value of referred to identifier attributes.
-4.4 Referential integrity assertion shall be applied to the entire metamodel instance population of the application model being edited.
-4.5 Assertion failures shall be reported clearly.
-4.6 The xtUML metamodel shall be repaired to fix specific cardinality errors.
-4.7 The functionality of the checker shall be available from the user interface.
-4.8 The functionality of the checker shall be available from the command line.

 6.2 OOA of OOA Repair
-It looks to me like `V_LOC` may be deprecated.
-Searches in bridgepoint/src for `V_LOC` seem to show that it is only ever created (and deleted upon cleanup) but never accessed.
-Checking on this.
-For this work, we will simply repair the conditionality.
-Raise a follow-on issue.

 6.2.1 R110
 is `O_OIDA 1..*-----R110-----* R_RTO - - - 1 O_RTIDA`
 should be `O_OIDA *-----R110-----* R_RTO - - - 1 O_RTIDA`
+This is because we now support associations that are not formalized.
+A Referred To Class in Association (`R_RTO`) is not required to have an identifier.
 6.2.2 R835
 is `V_VAR 0..1-----R835-----1..* V_LOC`
 should be `V_VAR 1-----R835-----* V_LOC`
-6.2.3 R4708
-is `CL_POR 1-----R4708-----* CL_IIR`
-and seems to be correct, but the instance population may be adding or missing stuff in a test model.
-I am guessing this is a model that is not upgraded.
+It looks to me like `V_LOC` may be deprecated.
+Searches in bridgepoint/src for `V_LOC` seem to show that it is only ever created (and deleted upon cleanup) but never accessed.
+Checking on this.
+For this work, we may simply repair the conditionality.
+An issue will be raised to track this specific modification to meta-model.
+See [[2.9]](#2.9).
-6.2.4 R4709
+6.2.3 R4709
 is `C_PO 0..1-----R4709-----* CL_POR`
 should be `C_PO 1-----R4709-----* CL_POR`
+Every Port Reference must refer to exactly one Port.
 6.2.5 R612
 is `ACT_BLK *-----R612-----1 ACT_ACT`
 should be `ACT_BLK *-----R612-----0..1 ACT_ACT`
+This link is only present during parsing and needs to be biconditional.

 6.3 Design Observations
 See [[2.8]](#2.8).
 OAL parser exits prematurely on select related